ReportR: Create your first PDF

 - You can name each of the widgets.
 This name will only be shown in the PDF builder and respondents will not see the name.

-There are seven widgets you can add at the moment, but keep your eyes peeled, more will be coming in the future.
+There are nine widgets you can add at the moment, but keep your eyes peeled, more will be coming in the future.

 Click on a widget name to go to the guide and learn how to add amazing personalized charts and content.